On $J$-folded alcove paths and combinatorial representations of affine Hecke algebras

 \subsection{Boundedness}

-In~\cite{GP:19b,GP:19} we introduced the notion of a \textit{balanced system of cell representations}, inspired by the work of Geck~\cite{Geck:02,Geck:11} in the finite case, and we used this notion to prove Lusztig's Conjectures $\mathbf{P1}$--$\mathbf{P15}$ for rank~$3$ affine Coxeter systems with arbitrary positive weight function~$L$.
+In~\cite{GP:19,GP:19b} the first and third authors introduced the notion of a \textit{balanced system of cell representations}, inspired by the work of Geck~\cite{Geck:02,Geck:11} in the finite case, and we used this notion to prove Lusztig's Conjectures $\mathbf{P1}$--$\mathbf{P15}$ for rank~$3$ affine Coxeter systems with arbitrary positive weight function~$L$.
 A key part of this concept was the property of \textit{boundedness} of a matrix representation.
 We recall this theory here.